catppuccin/userstyles/docs/src/content/docs/contributing/guides/syntax-highlighting.md

 ## Pygments

-Add the following line at the top of the userstyle, beneath the `@-moz-document` line.
+After including the CSS variables with the mixin specified above, add the following line at the top of the userstyle, beneath the `@-moz-document` line.

 ```css
 @import url("https://python.catppuccin.com/pygments/catppuccin-variables.important.css");